View from a panoramic terrace

 Paul Barber.
 June 2017

 After the glitz and glamour of Capri and the spas and gardens of Ischia, Procida offers visitors a unique charm and relaxed environment just a ferry ride from the tourist hot spots.
-There are ferries from Naples, Pozzuoli and Ischia (for island hoppers) so a day visit from Sorrento is feasible.
-Alternatively, you could enquire about private small group tours currently available with Friends of Sorrento.
+There are ferries from Naples, Pozzuoli and Ischia (for island hoppers) or you can book a boat tour from Sorrento with visits to Ischia and Procida.
+View itinerary

 The copy and photographs of this page are subject to copyright.